tuanyuan2008/style-transfer/README.md

 >**Instructions**
 >
 >1.
 Clone this repository.
 >2.
-Follow the instructions listed at https://github.com/agaralabs/transformer-drg-style-transfer, noting the exceptions lsited above.
+Follow the instructions listed at https://github.com/agaralabs/transformer-drg-style-transfer, noting the exceptions listed above.